tears-mysthrala/imgur-nsfw/README.md

 # Imgur NSFW

-This is a basic Python script which changes your GNOME Shell or Mac wallpaper to a NSFW image from Imgur.com
+This is a basic Python script which changes your GNOME/Mac/XFCE wallpaper to a NSFW image from Imgur.com

 ## Setup